-Summary of Objections The Council's response to the objections recommendations, and the school was placed in special measures.
-This report could be a factor to the decline in punumbers from 2015.
-The Council does however acknowledge that Estyn returned to undertake a monitoring visit in 2017 and judged the sufficient progress had been made.
-The school was removed from the list of schools that require special measures this date.
-Pupil numbers were fairly consistent prior to 2015, however the Council does acknowledge that pupil numbers decline from 2016 onwards.
+Summary of Objections The Council's response to the o bjection S recommendations, and the school was placed in special measures.
+This report could be a factor to the decline in pupil numbers from 2015.
+The Council does however acknowledge that Estyn returned to undertake a monitoring visit in 2017 and judged that sufficient progress had been made.
+The school was removed from the list of schools that require special measures at this date.
+Pupil numbers were fairly consistent prior to 2015, however the Council does acknowledge that pupil numbers declined from 2016 onwards.
 This reduction cannot be confined to a specific period of time.
-See below the official pupil number per the Pupil Level Annual School Census (PLASC): d judged that measures at bers declined 2015 2016 2017 2018 2019 2020 2021 2022 2023 2024 Full time pupils at Ysgol Carreglefn (PLASC) 40 36 30 24 23 15 12 10 10 9 % Decline in pupil numbers 10% 17% 20% 4% 35% 20% 17% 0% 10% It is also important to recog provided significant suppo investment in leadership, c headteacher appointments rt to the urriculur e school n, teachi through and le a compre ehensive support package .
-This ha as includ ed significant 7.
-Standards (1 response) The Council does not suggest that the proposal to close Ysgol Carreglefn is due to teaching standards being better at Ysgol Llanfechell.
-Refuse the Council's suggestions that teaching standards will be better at Ysgol Part 5.13 of the proposal paper summarises a number of reasons for the proposal.
-One of these reasons being: "The proposal could maintain the current standards at Ysgol Llanfechell, which would be at least equivalent to the standards at Ysgol Carreglefn".
-The Council has therefore not suggested that the standards would be better.
-Llanfechell.
+See below the official pupil numbers per the Pupil Level Annual School Census (PLASC): 2015 2016 2017 2018 2019 2020 2021 2022 2023 2024 Full time pupils at Ysgol Carreglefn (PLASC) 40 36 30 24 23 15 12 10 10 9 % Decline in pupil numbers 10% 17% 20% 4% 35% 20% 17% 0% 10% It is also important to recognize provided significant suppoinvestment in leadership, cheadteacher appointments ort to the curricului e school m, teachi through ng and le a compre ehensive support package .
+This ha as include ed significant 7.
+Standards (1 response) The Council does not sugg Ysgol Llanfechell. gest that the prop osal to c lose Ysg ol Carreç glefn is du ue to tead ching sta ndards b eing better at • Refuse the Council's suggestions that teaching standards will be better at Ysgol Part 5.13 of the proposal paper summarises a number of reasons for the "The proposal could maintain the current standards at Ysgol Llanfechell, standards at Ysgol Carreglefn".
+The Council has therefore not suggested hell, whic h would l be at le east equi valent to the Llanfechell.
 There is no evidence to support this.
 The Council is judging In relation to teaching and standards, the proposal paper does state that: "There would be less variation in the age ranges taught in classes, allowing more opportunities for pupils from Carreglefn to work with other pupils of the same age, and access a broader and more balanced curriculum".
-This statement is due to the size of the schools. standards at Ysgol Carreglefn against a The School Organisation Code (2018) requires proposers to:
+This statement is due to the size of the schools. standards at Ysgol Carreglefn against a The School Organisation (Code (20 018) requ iires prop osers to: :